AlexsLemonade/training-modules/virtual-setup/rstudio-login.md

 <br>

 RStudio may ask you if you would like to save your current workspace?
-What it means is that the objects in your current environment will be saved to a file and reloaded on your next session (more on the R environment in the upcoming guides).
-In general, we advise saying no to this so you can start fresh in your next session.
+In general, we advise saying `Don't Save` so you can start fresh in your next session (this will save your objects from the R environment to a file and reload them, more on the R environment later).

 <img src = "screenshots/rstudio-save-workspace-data.png" width = 300>
 <br>